-- 2.8 The consultation resulted in two responses, see Appendix 3. - 2.9 The responses were collated and incorporated within this document where relevant.
+- 2.8 The consultation resulted in 2 responses, both of which are attached at Appendix 3. - 2.9 Both responses were collated and incorporated within this document where relevant:

+Natural England:

-Natural England: We welcome the production of this SEA Scoping report.
+We welcome the production of this SEA Scoping report.
 The following comments are intended to further improve the SEA and its usefulness in assessing the Neighbourhood Plan.